OfficeDev/office-content/office-js/Word/Reference/README.md

 ```

 You can now create a queue of commands that will target the contents of a Word document.
 For example, let's create a set of commands that will get the current selection and add some text to the selection.
 The selection will be contained in a [range](resources/range.md) object returned by document.getSelection().
 We are going to add some text at
 the end of the selection.
-We'll use the context you saw in the previous line of code.
+We’ll use the context given in the previous line of code.

 ```javascript
     var range = ctx.document.getSelection();